sendbird/sendbird-calls-javascript/README.md

 ```

 ## End a call
-A caller can end a call using the `directCall.end()` method.
-This event can be processed via the `directCall.onEnded` listener.
+A caller can end a call using the `call.end()` method.
+This event can be processed via the `call.onEnded` listener.
 This listener is also triggered when the callee ends the call.

 ```javascript
 // End a call